GM Korea: Formation of GM Daewoo

 In early 2006, GM Daewoo presented Tosca, the replacement of the Magnus.
 GM Daewoo's official press releases says that Tosca is an acronym for "Tomorrow Standard Car".
 The end of the same year, GM Daewoo introduced the Winstorm, its first proper sport utility vehicle (SUV), which was, as the Lacetti, sold worldwide under different brands and names including Opel Antara, Chevrolet Captiva and Holden Captiva, and previously Saturn Vue before the demise of the Saturn brand in 2010.
 It featured a common rail Diesel engine for the first time in a Daewoo vehicle, in addition to regular four and six cylinder gasoline engines.
 The diesel engine design was licensed from the Italian engine maker VM Motori.

 2007 saw the introduction of the Lacetti and Kalos hatchback facelift's wagon version, becoming the Gentra X. For 2008, GM Daewoo introduced the first Korean-branded roadster: the G2X sports car, a badge-engineered Pontiac Solstice/Saturn Sky which was based on the GM Kappa platform, and started to sell the Opel Antara under the name of Winstorm MaXX.
-The Statesman flagship was also replaced by the new Veritas which is now based on the Holden Caprice V.
+The Statesman flagship was also replaced by the new Veritas which is now based on the Holden Caprice V. In 2008, GM Korea built more than 1.9 million vehicles, including CKD products.

 Late 2008 and early 2009 were a major period for GM Daewoo with the introduction of the all-new Lacetti Premiere, which is based on the Chevrolet Cruze, a very important compact car for GM divisions worldwide.
 The newly rechristened third generation of the Matiz was added to the range in 2009 as the Chevrolet Spark.

-2010 saw introduction of the Chevrolet Orlando and Alpheon, a local version of the Buick LaCrosse.
+2010 saw the introduction of the Chevrolet Orlando and Alpheon, a local version of the Buick LaCrosse.

 Establishment of GM Korea

-On January 20, 2011, General Motors announced that GM Daewoo would be renamed GM Korea "to reflect [Daewoo's] heightened status in [the] global operations of GM", effective March 2011.
-Most of the remaining Daewoo vehicles were rebadged as Chevrolets, although the Damas/Lobo microtrucks were sold without a brand name since 2011.
+On 20 January 2011, General Motors announced that GM Daewoo would be renamed GM Korea "to reflect Daewoo's heightened status in the global operations of GM", effective March 2011.
+Most of the remaining Daewoo vehicles were rebadged as Chevrolets, although the Damas/Labo microtrucks were sold without a brand name since 2011.

-GM's luxury division Cadillac entered South Korea in 1996 and, with a record sales year of 28000 units in 2017, South Korea became the 5th largest market for Cadillac worldwide (after China, the United States, Canada and the Middle East).
+GM's luxury division Cadillac entered South Korea in 1996 and, with a record sales year of 28,000 units in 2017, South Korea became the fifth largest market for Cadillac worldwide (after China, the United States, Canada and the Middle East).

-In 2011 the Daewoo Tosca was replaced by a locally built version of the Chevrolet Malibu.
+In 2011, the Daewoo Tosca was replaced by a locally built version of the Chevrolet Malibu.

 More recently, the low annual incomes a result of lower levels of sales, led to closing the non-profitable factories of the GM Korea unit.
-These plant closures provoked protests among the workers of the Bupyeong-gu and Incheon GM Korea plants, when the unionised workers tried to prevent the closure of operations, and lead a strike against the government to protect their jobs.